Jubatian/cuzebox/README.rst

 Currently the following features are implemented:

-- AVR core with cycle perfect emulation (except the SPM instruction).
+- AVR core with cycle perfect emulation.
 - Core AVR peripherals as necessary to run Uzebox games.
 - Sound and video output (frame rate synchronized to host if possible).
-- SNES controllers (only Player 1's controller is exposed).
+- SNES controllers (keyboard for Player 1, game controllers for both).
 - EEPROM including saving its contents alongside the emulated game.
 - SPM instruction and related elements necessary for bootloader emulation.
-- SD Card read and write (writing is untested).
+- SD Card read and write (writing didn't see much testing yet).
 - SPI RAM.

 Currently lacking but planned:

 - Emulator state saves (snapshots).
-- Mouse and keyboard controllers.
+- Mouse and keyboard controllers (Uzebox's SNES mouse and PS/2 keyboard).
 - Networking features as provided by the ESP8266 over the UART.

 Notes: